brentlemons/map-appraiser/structured-data/README.md

 4. Multiple exemption tables allow for complex tax exemption scenarios
 5. The TAXABLE_OBJECT table is crucial for linking property components
 6. Database credentials are stored in AWS Secrets Manager for secure access
+7. ETL job automatically discovers and processes new year folders as they are added to S3